CakeDC/users/readme.md

 * User search (requires the CakeDC Search plugin)
 * User management using the "admin" section

+The default password reset process requires the user to enter his email address, an email is sent to the user with a link and a token.
+When the user accesses the URL with the token he can enter a new password.

 ## How to extend the plugin ##

 ### Changing the default "from" email setting ###